dotnet/docs/docs/core/tutorials/publishing-with-visual-studio-code.md

    :::image type="content" source="media/publishing-with-visual-studio-code/open-in-terminal.png" alt-text="Context menu showing Open in Terminal":::

-1. On Windows or Linux, run the app by using the executable.
+1. Run the app by using the executable.

    1. On Windows, enter `.\HelloWorld.exe` and press <kbd>Enter</kbd>.

-   1. On Linux, enter `./HelloWorld` and press <kbd>Enter</kbd>.
+   1. On Linux or macOS, enter `./HelloWorld` and press <kbd>Enter</kbd>.

    1. Enter a name in response to the prompt, and press any key to exit.